ATTENDANCE AND PUNCTUALITY

 We have adopted a soft start approach to the start of the day and children are able to come into the classroom anytime from 8:40am to 8:55am.
 The school day starts at 8:55am when a bell is rung in the playground, and the registers are taken.

 If a child arrives after 8:55am, but before 9:25am

 This will be recorded as a late arrival.

 The child’s name, class and time of arrival including the number of minutes late will be recorded by the office.

 If a child arrives after 9:25am

 This will be recorded as an absence.

-If a child arrives after 9:00am the gates are closed so you will need to use the main entrance where they will be registered by the office.
+If a child arrives after 8:55am the playground gates are closed so you will need to use the main entrance where they will be registered by the office.

 ADDRESSING PUNCTUALITY CONCERNS

-If a child starts to develop a regular pattern of lateness, the class teacher will make verbal contact with the parent (in the playground after school or by phone) and alert the Attendance Officer to see if there are any issues which school can support with.
+If a child starts to develop a regular pattern of lateness, the class teacher will make verbal contact with the parent (in the playground after school or by phone) and alert the Attendance Lead to see if there are any issues which school can support with.